 In the future—not the distant future, but ten years, five—people will remember the internet as a brief dumb enthusiasm, like phrenology or the dirigible.
 They might still use computer networks to send an email or manage their bank accounts, but those networks will not be where culture or politics happens.
 The idea of spending all day online will seem as ridiculous as sitting down in front of a nice fire to read the phone book.

-Within five years, maybe three, the internet will self-immolate like a buddhist monk or a climate activist or a pro-palestine protester and vaporize into thin hot air.
+Within five years, maybe three, the internet will self-immolate like a buddhist monk or an activist or a protester and vaporize into thin hot air.
 It will become absolutely nothing, a nothing that devours everything.
-All it has ever done, all it ever was for, is un-making, nulling and voiding.
-The World Wide Web has done this to Finland (which does not exist), to Birds (which are not real), and it is doing it to you.2
+All it has ever done is un-make, null and void.
+The World Wide Web has done this to Finland (which does not exist), to Birds (which are not real), and it is doing it to you.

 When I’m listlessly killing time on the internet, there is nothing.
 The mind does not wander.
 I am not there.
 That rectangular hole spews out war crimes and cutesy comedies and affirmations and porn, all of it mixed together into one general-purpose informational goo, and I remain in its trance, the lifeless scroll, twitching against the screen until the sky goes dark and I’m one day closer to the end.
 You lose hours to—what?
 An endless slideshow of barely interesting images and actively unpleasant text.
 Oh, cool—more memes!
 You know it’s all very boring, brooding nothing, but the internet addicts you to your own boredom.
 I’ve tried heroin: this is worse.
 More numb, more blank, more nowhere.
 A portable suicide booth; a device for turning off your entire existence.
 Death is no longer waiting for you at the far end of life.
 It eats away at your short span from the inside out.

 The Internet desperately wants to exist.
-It yearns to be a real boy like Pinocchio.
-It dreams of incarnation, of “Word become digital flesh”.
-But the all-devouring Web does more than dream: it catches all of our sweet nothings and weaves them into everything.
+It yearns to be a real boy, like Pinocchio.
+It dreams of incarnation (“Word become digital flesh”), but the Net (the Web, the all-devourer) does more than dream: it ensnares all of our sweet nothings and weaves them into everything.

-The feeling that you are being whispered about, that fleeting moment when you don’t remember who you are after you wake up, the dread that hangs thick in the air like a noxious miasma, that nagging voice in the back of your head which screams something is not right—this is the hollowing of the world.
+The feeling that you are being whispered about, that fleeting moment when you don’t remember who you are after you wake up, the dread that hangs thick in the air like a noxious miasma, that nagging voice in the back of your head which screams something is not right—this is the draining and hollowing of the world

 When I say the internet is running dry, I am not just basing this off vibes.
 The exhaustion is measurable and real.
 2020 saw a grand, mostly unnoticed shift in online behaviour: the clickhogs all went catatonic, thick tongues lolling in the muck.
 On Facebook, the average engagement rate—the number of likes, comments, and shares per follower—fell by 34%, from 0.086 to 0.057.
 Well, everyone knows that the mushrooms are spreading over Facebook, hundreds of thousands of users liquefying out of its corpse every year.
 But the same pattern is everywhere.
 Engagement fell 28% on Instagram and 15% on Twitter.
 (It’s kept falling since.)
 Even on TikTok, the terrifying brainhole of tomorrow, the walls are closing in.
 Until 2020, the average daily time spent on the app kept rising in line with its growing user base; since then the number of users has kept growing, but the thing is capturing less and less of their lives.